 “The larger the monetary reward, the poorer the performance—money doesn’t motivate us, at all, instead emotions do.”

-To tap into emotional motivation you’ll need to do three things:
+To tap into the emotional motivation you’ll need to do three things:

 1. Discover autonomy